lisatwyw/smrvis/README.md

 The script currently outputs coordinates of the point cloud (challenge evaluates Chamfer distance between reference and extracted point cloud).

-To visualize a mesh instead, the Veko package could be used to extract an isosurface out of the probablistic output $y$.
+To visualize a mesh instead, the Veko package could be used to extract an isosurface out of the probablistic output $y$, as demonstrated in the code snippet in the [report](log/Report.pdf)

 ***